omgnetwork/ewallet/README.md

 __Note: This is experimental and is subjected to change.__

 Some feature such as WebSockets require that Erlang nodes are connected.
 We support automatic clustering via DNS in `prod` environment using [Peerage](https://github.com/mrluc/peerage).
-To use automatic clustering, you must run the application in the following manner:
+To use automatic clustering, you must run the application in the following manner (in additional to standard configuration):

 ```
 $ env MIX_ENV=prod NODE_NAME=ewallet NODE_DNS=ewallet.default.svc.cluster.local \